spatie/simple-excel/UPGRADE.md

  $writer = SimpleExcelWriter::create(file: $file, delimiter: ';');
 ```

-### Drop support for setting the type manually
+### Deprecate setting the type manually

-In v3 of this package it was possible to explicitly set the type.
-From now in this is not possible anymore
+In v4 of openspout/openspout it is no longer possible to explicitly set the type.

-Change
+We still have support for this, but we'll deprecate the method.

 ```php
 $reader = SimpleExcelReader::create('php://input', 'csv');
 ```

-To
 ```php
  $writer = SimpleExcelWriter::create('php://output', 'csv');
 ```